Azure/portaldocs/README.md

 ### Generated Views

 Save development time by making use of auto-generated resources in your extension.
-If your resource provider has already published a REST API spec in ARM  [(check here)](https://github.com/Azure/azure-rest-api-specs), we likely have asset types and blade definitions already generated for your resource types.
+If your resource provider has published Azure REST API specs in ARM  [(check here)](https://github.com/Azure/azure-rest-api-specs), we likely have asset types and blade definitions already generated for your resource types.
 Please [browse the GeneratedExtension repo ](https://msazure.visualstudio.com/One/_git/AzureUX-GeneratedExtension?path=/src/views) to get started.

 In the GeneratedExtension repo, look for the name of your resource provider and drill into the respective api-version folder.
 Here you will find asset & views that you can copy into your extension repo.
 Make adjustments and ship these files with your extension.